 (169) These are the protective actions that need to be taken in the event of a major diesel spill:

-(170) This operating procedure applies to all oil spills and leaks across all UWS campuses.
+(170) This operating procedure applies to all oil spills and leaks across all University campuses.
 "Oil" is used as a generic term and refers to all hydraulic oil, engine oil and brake fluid.
 All these oils are classified as a non-hazardous substance and a non-dangerous good according to the criteria of National Occupational Health and Safety Code and the Australian Dangerous Goods Code.